crypto101/book/building-blocks.rst

-To demonstrate that this is, in fact, a serious problem, we'll use a simulated block cipher of various block sizes and apply it to an image [10]_.
+To demonstrate that this is, in fact, a serious problem, we'll use a simulated block cipher of various block sizes and apply it to an image [#]_.
 We'll then visually inspect the different outputs.

+.. [#]
+   This particular demonstration only works on uncompressed bitmaps.
+For other media, the effect isn't significantly less damning: it's just less visual.

 .. _fig-ECBDemo5px:
 .. _fig-ECBDemoPlaintext: